audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

    device is set up (in the Apple Sound and Midi Setup utility) to work in stereo, 16bits, with a sample rate of 44100Hz or 48000Hz.
 More help at:
       http://audacityteam.org/wiki/index.php?title=Mac_Bugs#Loss_of_sound_after_running_Audacity

+ * Mac OS X only: If using Audacity when the "Hear" audio plug-in is running (or has been since boot), there will be excessive memory usage which could cause a crash.
+This appears to be due to buggy memory allocation in "Hear".

  * Mac OS X only: Portable settings aren't picked up, and the default settings (in the default location) are always used.
 See this page for